etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ## DbSource

-The DbSource give you access to any database table or with your database.
+The DbSource gives you access to any database table or with your database.
 Or you can directly pass an sql statement that is used as source.
 The use of the DbSource is very straight forward.
-You simple pass a connection manager (the right one for your database) and a table name.
+You simply pass a connection manager (the right one for your database) and a table name.

-Let's assume that SouceTable has two columns and is defined like this:
+Let's assume that `SourceTable` has two columns and is defined like this:

 ```sql
 CREATE TABLE SourceTable (